coloursofnoise/Resources/Audio:-How-Tos.md

 1. Open the mixer window.
 ![](https://cdn.discordapp.com/attachments/429775352295063563/476487647892602892/unknown.png)

-2. Right-click your event and reroute the event.
+2. Right-click your event and reroute the event to the mains group.
+Don't create a new group.
 ![](https://cdn.discordapp.com/attachments/429775352295063563/476488253382590464/unknown.png)